Skip to main content

 Website: www.outsiderfashion.com

-About: Oxfam’s secondhand clothing can be found in its shops across the UK as well as online.
+About: Oxfam is one of the UK’s most well known charities.
+It sells secondhand clothing in its shops across the UK as well as online.
 Unlike the other secondhand sellers in our guide, with Oxfam your payment goes to support charitable causes.
 If you have something specific in mind, browsing the online shop may be useful - but bricks and mortar shops have potluck surprises.

 Own brand label or multiple brands sold: Multiple brands